VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

-In addition, the MVC controller is also validating that there are sufficient seats available to fulfill the order before it sends the **RegisterToConference** command.
+In addition, the MVC controller is also validating that there are sufficient seats available to fulfill the order before it sends the initial **RegisterToConference** command.

-During testing, the team observed that sometimes the Registrant had to wait for the Registrant screen to display while the system performed the validation and processed all the commands and events.
-Behind the scenes, the MVC controller waits until a priced order appears in the read-model (this indicates that all of the processing is complete) before displaying the Registrant screen.
+When the team tested the V2 release, we discovered that sometimes the UI is waiting, for the domain to to complete its processing and for the read-models to receive data from the write-model, before it can display the next screen to the Registrant.
+In particular, with the V2 release deployed to medium-sized web and worker role instances we found that:

+* With a single simulated user creating orders, all orders are processed within a five second window.
+* With ten simulated users simultaneoulsy creating orders, many orders are not processed within the five second window.
+* With ten simulated users simultaneoulsy creating orders, the role instances are used sub-optimally (for example CPU usage is low).

+> **Note:** The five second window is the maximum duration that we want
+> to see between the time that the UI sends the initial command on the
+> service bus and the time when the priced order becomes visible in the
+> read-model enabling the UI to display the next screen to the user.

+To address this issue, the team identified two possible optimizations: optimizing the interaction between the UI and the domain, and optimizing the command handling process.
+We decided to address the interaction between the UI and the domain first and then to evaluate whether any further optimization was necessary.
+In the end, we implemented both of these optimizations.

-### Options to reduce the delay in the ui
+### Options to reduce the delay in the UI

-The team discussed with the domain expert whether or not is always necessary to validate the seats availability before the UI sends the **RegisterToConference** conference command to the domain.
+The team discussed with the domain expert whether or not is always necessary to validate the seats availability before the UI sends the **RegisterToConference** command to the domain.

 > **GaryPersona:** This scenario illustrates some practical issues in
 > relation to eventual consistency.
 The read-side, in this case the